tum-ens/urbs/doc/dsmdoc.rst

 DSM began with downshifts.
 But the situation will change into opposite direction over time.
 After the supply exceeded, the demand the DSM upshifts appeared to take place of downshifts.
-How much electricity can the photovoltaics plants and wind plants generate all depending on the weather conditions.
+How much electricity can the photovoltaics plants and awind plants generate all depending on the weather conditions.
 The wind plants worked the whole day 24 hours, as long as the wind blow strongly enough.
 But photovoltaics plants generated electricity only in the daytime, that is why the parameter ``delay`` was set to 16 hours.
 It just coincided the time in one day,